KathySwe/AnimeSketchPictureColorization/README.md

 ### Colorize the sketch anime image by choosing the color from palette.

 Can check the original python project [https://github.com/ktaebum/AttentionedDeepPaint] .
-This is the modification with the Django framweork.
+This is the modification with the Django framweork and using Docker compose.

 # Prerequisite
 Install docker in your os